swimming at camp lake

 We strongly recommend that you do not make any changes to your camper’s prescription medication regimen within two months of attending camp.
 Especially for psychotropic drugs, starting a new prescription or interrupting a longterm drug treatment (e.g., ADHD medications) can be detrimental to a child’s success at camp.
 Please make sure your camper’s prescribing physician knows that they will be attending camp so you can plan accordingly.
 We want our campers to be as successful as possible!

-We recommend that you arrange for blister packaging of daily prescription and OTC medications through our local Brevard pharmacy: Gordon Family Pharmacy.
+2. Rockbrook has partnered with Gordon Family Pharmacy in Brevard, NC to assist with blister packing.
 Gordon can work with your current pharmacy and insurance company to “transfer” your prescriptions for the duration of your camper’s session, and then deliver the blister-packed medications to Rockbrook.
-You do not need to pick up the blister packs from Gordon.
-Gordon Family Pharmacy charges a $9 fee for each blister pack, and it (along with any costs not covered by your insurance) will be billed directly to you via a credit card you provide to them.
+Gordon charges a $9 fee for each blister pack, and it (along with any costs not covered by your insurance) will be billed directly to you via a credit card you provide to them.
 If you need to fill a prescription before your child’s next refill is available, Gordon can work with your insurance company to obtain a “vacation override.”

-To start, login to your online account, review and complete the Camper Medications & Pharmacy Form for each camper.
-Return the Pharmacy Form directly to Gordon Family Pharmacy.
+For this option, login to your online account to review the Medication Policy Notification and complete the Gordon Family Pharmacy Form.
+Return the Pharmacy Form directly to Gordons.

 Please plan ahead!
 Gordon needs to receive the Pharmacy Form 30 days before your child’s session to ensure all medications are delivered to camp before Opening Day.
 They impose a late fee if not received within 30 days.
 If you have questions about this service or need further information, please call Gordon Family Pharmacy: 828-877-6111.